liferay/liferay-docs/devGuide/en/chapters/09-maven.markdown

     [http://github.com/liferay/liferay-portal](http://github.com/liferay/liferay-portal),
     and clone it your machine.

-2. Create a `app.server.[user name].properties` file in your local Liferay Portal CE source project root directory.
+2. Create an `app.server.[user name].properties` file in your local Liferay Portal CE source project root directory.
 Specify the following properties in
     it: